Letters to Students From the Office of Student Life Regarding Belongings and End-of-year Plan

 I know better than to think you’re feeling great right now, but I hope you and your families are at least safe and well.
-These are challenging times and, unfortunately, they coincide directly with your famed “senior spring”—months that are supposed to be the best of your Deerfield Experience.
-I sincerely wish things were different.
+These are challenging times and, unfortunately, they coincide directly with your famed “senior spring,” months that are supposed to be the best of your Deerfield Experience.
+I sincerely wish this weren’t the case.
 I’m so very fond of you all, and I know many of you are struggling to make sense of this new world we find ourselves in.

 Understanding we’re not in control of COVID-19 and the restrictions it has created, we’ve also been planning for contingencies, just in case we’re not able to bring you back to campus.
-To that end, we consulted with other schools and colleges; we’ve partnered with moving and storage companies; and leadership teams have met several times to consider a wide range of options.
+To that end, we consulted with other schools and colleges; we’ve partnered with moving and storage companies; and we’ve met several times to consider a wide range of options.

 We’ve delayed our final decision to allow the greatest chance for you all to return and manage your own things, but the delay can’t continue indefinitely.
-The Physical Plant staff undertakes important work in the dorms each summer, starting in early June.
-They paint, lay new carpeting, replace windows, and fortify insulation and streamline ventilation systems—to name just a few of their many priorities—all with an eye toward an exceptional residential experience for you, Deerfield students.
+The Physical Plant staff undertakes important work in the dorms each summer, starting in early June, and it requires considerable time to do that work.
+They paint, lay new carpeting, replace windows, fortify insulation and streamline ventilation systems, to name just a few of their many priorities—all with an eye toward an exceptional residential experience for you, Deerfield students.
 As you might imagine, rooms need to be clear for these projects to begin.

 - Massachusetts is currently a COVID-19 “hot spot.”
 Strict social-distancing measures remain in place and are likely to remain in place for some time.
-In the interest of health and safety, we must adhere to these state guidelines, which currently prohibit non-essential travel and activity at least through May 18.
+In the interest of health and safety, we must adhere to these state guidelines, which currently prohibit non-essential travel and activity.

 - According to MA state restrictions, those who enter our state must remain here in self-quarantine for two weeks before departing again.